-Course Objectives
+Overall Course Objectives

-Upon successful completion of this course students will be able to:
+Upon completion of this course, students will be able to:

-- 1. examine a variety of primary and secondary sources of historical information, which may include scholarly books and articles, websites and blogs, historical documentaries, biographies, diaries, letters, newspapers, novels and statistical reports; - 2. identify the major concepts, events and issues that shaped the history of the US and defined its place in the global community up to 1865; - 3. construct an historical argument that is based on the logical presentation of specific historical facts and that analyzes the causal factors of a historical event or process. - 4. explain the convergence of individuals, ideas, social institutions, technology, economics and social structure in the shaping of US foreign and domestic policy to 1865; - 5. determine the role that religion, race, class, gender, and ethnicity play in influencing US domestic and foreign policy to 1865; - 6. evaluate interpretive works written by historians for bias and accuracy; - 7. find, evaluate, use and cite academic resources that assess historical research; - 8. explain the causal factors that influence a historical event or process; - 9. interpret historical data in chart or graph formats; - 10. compare and contrast significant geopolitical relationships through the use of maps; - 11. analyze the significance of historical events to the evolution of American ideas, social structure, economic policies, and foreign affairs, and - 12. assess the ethical roles and value of online resources in historical research and analysis.
+- examine a variety of primary and secondary sources of historical information, which may include scholarly books and articles, websites and blogs, historical documentaries, biographies, diaries, letters, newspapers, novels, and statistical reports; - 2. identify the major concepts, events and issues that shaped the history of the US and defined its place in the global community up to 1865; - 3. construct an historical argument that is based on the logical presentation of specific historical facts and that analyzes the causal factors of a historical event or process.; - explain the convergence of individuals, ideas, social institutions, technology, economics and social structure in the shaping of US foreign and domestic policy to 1865; - 5. determine the role that religion, race, class, gender, and ethnicity play in influencing US domestic and foreign policy to 1865; - 6. evaluate interpretive works written by historians for bias and accuracy; - 7. explain the causal factors that influence a historical event or process; - 8. interpret historical data in chart or graph formats; - 9. compare and contrast significant geopolitical relationships through the use of maps; - 10. analyze the significance of historical events to the evolution of American ideas, social structure, economic policies, and foreign affairs; - 11. assess the ethical roles and value of online resources in historical research and analysis; and - 12. find, evaluate, use and cite academic resources that assess historical research.